FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph-api/misc.md

 }
 ```

-## Elasticsearch Metadata
+### Elasticsearch Metadata

-Some of the entry metadata is also stored in `Elasticsearch` indices.
+Some of the entry metadata is also stored in Elasticsearch indices.
 They are similar to the metadata in the MongoDB database, but with more information.
-To fetch data from the `Elasticsearch` index, one can use the special token `search`.
+To fetch data from the Elasticsearch index, one can use the special token `search`.
 The top-level request configuration also supports the `query` field.
-This `query` field shall take a valid `Metadata` query object (which itself also contains a `query` field), see the endpoint `/entries/query` for more details.
+This `query` field shall take a valid `Metadata` query object (which itself also contains a `query` field), see the endpoint `/entries/query` on the [NOMAD API Dashboard](https://nomad-lab.eu/prod/v1/api/v1/extensions/docs){:target="_blank"} for more details.

-The following example lists all entries created since 2025 that are visible to the logged in user.
+The following query fetches all entries created since 2025 that are visible to the logged in user:

 ```json hl_lines="5-8"
 {